tk2kash/Project-X/README.md

 ## Team Project Management Web Application
-that has simplistic functions to support tasks such as allocation of tasks and members, progression charts, scheduling meetings through the calendar, has chat room component, a scrum board, and has customisable features such as tasks box, projects box, and user profile.
+project management app that has simplistic functions to support tasks such as allocation of tasks and members, progression charts, scheduling meetings through the calendar, has chat room component, a scrum board, and has customisable features such as tasks box, projects box, and user profile.

 ## Package installation